Three-way comparison: Machine-level computation

-Many processors have instruction sets that support such an operation (Note: E.g. Compare accumulator to storage (CAS) and compare Logical accumulator to storage (LAS) on the IBM 7094.) on primitive types.
+On some word-oriented machines the compare instructions are skips, continuing at PC, PC+1 or PC+2 depending on the result of the compare.
+(Note: E.g. Compare accumulator to storage (CAS) and compare Logical accumulator to storage (LAS) on the IBM 7094.)
+Most of these machies also have conditional branch instructions.

 Some machines have signed integers based on a sign-and-magnitude or ones' complement representation (see signed number representations), both of which allow a differentiated positive and negative zero.
 This does not violate trichotomy as long as a consistent total order is adopted: either −0 = +0 or −0 < +0 is valid.
 Common floating point types, however, have an exception to trichotomy: there is a special value "NaN" (not a number) such that x < NaN, x > NaN, and x = NaN are all false for all floating-point values x (including NaN itself).

 High-level languages

 Abilities

 In C, the functions strcmp and memcmp perform a three-way comparison between strings and memory buffers, respectively.
 They return a negative number when the first argument is lexicographically smaller than the second, zero when the arguments are equal, and a positive number otherwise.
 This convention of returning the "sign of the difference" is extended to arbitrary comparison functions by the standard sorting function qsort, which takes a comparison function as an argument and requires it to abide by it.

 In Perl (for numeric comparisons only, the cmp operator is used for string lexical comparisons), PHP (since version 7), Ruby, and Apache Groovy, the "spaceship operator" <=> returns the values −1, 0, or 1 depending on whether A < B, A = B, or A > B, respectively.
 The Python 2.x cmp(removed in 3.x), OCaml compare, and Kotlin compareTo functions compute the same thing.
 In the Haskell standard library, the three-way comparison function compare is defined for all types in the Ord class; it returns type Ordering, whose values are LT (less than), EQ (equal), and GT (greater than):